 Restaurants are operating at 50% capacity.

 Employees are required to use face coverings and floor plans are maintaining distancing protocols.

 Buffets, salad bars, and self-serve options, as well as reusable menus, are prohibited at restaurants.
 Gloves are also mandatory for employees when serving guests.

 During Your Stay

-Thoroughly sanitized properties that follow PRTC standards will be certified with Islandspecific health certification seals.
+Thoroughly sanitized properties that follow PRTC standards may be certified with Islandspecific health certification seals.

 Guests will receive a Health and Safety guide detailing the specialized measures implemented by each property individually.

 We recommend visitors connect with their hotels and/or hosts directly for additional information about their specific protocols beyond these and/or if visitors have specific requests.